-Prof. Jensen and his lab develop population genetic theory and statistical methodology for describing and quantifying evolutionary processes in both natural and experimental populations.
+Jensen is a population geneticist who develops population genetic theory and statistical methodology for describing and quantifying evolutionary processes in both natural and experimental populations.

-Associate dean for research and online in The College of Liberal Arts and Sciences and interim director of the School of Life Sciences.
-Kusumi's research focuses on vertebrate genomics.
+Director of the School of Life Sciences and associate dean for strategic partnerships in The College of Liberal Arts and Sciences Kusumi's research focuses on vertebrate genomics.

 Lake is a cellular and molecular immunologist who is working on biologic inhibitors of tumor cell metastasis.
 He is also developing a new test for Valley Fever that provides a diagnosis for patients with acute disease.

 Michael Lynch's research focuses on mechanisms of evolution at the gene, genomic, cellular, and phenotypic levels, with special attention being given to the roles of mutation, random genetic drift, and recombination.

 Mangone is interested in study how eukaryotic RNA transcription is terminated and how the messenger RNA is regulated on its way to the expression into proteins, using the wound worm C. elegans as model system.